fbeline/rooster/README.md

 	    rooster:start_server(Options).

 	exports() ->
-	    #state{routes=[route_example],
+	    #state{routes=[route_example], %route modules
-		   Middleware=[middleware_example],
+		   middleware=[middleware_example], %middleware modules
 		   resp_headers=[{"access-control-allow-methods", "*"},
 		                 {"access-control-allow-headers", "*"},
 		                 {"access-control-allow-origin", "*"}],
 		   version="0.0.1"}.

 This module will be responsible for starting the server.
-The **#config** record is used to configure the server port, the response headers and also the implemented routes and Middleware that the framework should handle.
+The **#config** record is used to configure the server port, the response headers and also the implemented routes and middleware that the framework should handle.
 With this module created just run the following command in the terminal and your server should start.

 	erl \
 	    -pa ebin _build/default/lib/*/ebin \